 A Thankful Heart is for people just like you, by the end of the course you’ll see just how much good is in your life, and how being more aware of it helps you to enjoy your life more.

-Through my one to one coaching and range of online courses and workshops I've helped more than 2,100 people to find more calm and joy in their daily lives.
+I host the Pressing Pause podcast, I’ve been interviewed as a guest on other podcasts and invited to speak at events.
+Through my one to one coaching, online courses and workshops I've helped hundreds of women find more space, peace, calm and joy in their daily lives.